Visit the Balch webpage!

 Self-governance - long a tradition for Cornell women - is well established in Balch, with plenty of leadership opportunities.
 The student-driven Balch Hall Council arranges programs and events for the hall's residents, ranging from group outings to see plays or go apple picking to educational programs focused on women in the workplace, surviving academia at Cornell, sexuality and relationship development, and body image.
 You can also become a student leader in our very own Women's Center, a resource room housing a library, video, and DVD collection for your use.

 Balch Hall rooms do not have air conditioning.

-Paul Merrill, Senior Lecturer in the department of Music, is the Faculty-in-Residence for Balch Hall.
-He and his family make their home in the Faculty-in-Residence house across the street from Balch and regularly spend time with student members of the Balch community.
+Susan Daniel, Associate Professor in the Robert Frederick Smith School of Chemical and Biomolecular Engineering, is the Faculty-in-Residence for Balch Hall.
+She and her partner, Michael, make their home in the Faculty-in-Residence house across the street from Balch and regularly spend time with student members of the Balch community.

 Click here to learn about Cornell Dining's meal plans.